Gear We Love: Street Hockey Sticks

 Typically, there are two sizes of hockey sticks—senior and junior.
 Senior sticks are designed for adult players who can control the ball with a heavier, longer stick.
 Junior sticks are perfect for youth players, as they’re slimmer and more flexible.
 Even more, street hockey sticks usually come in a range of shaft lengths.
 You can tell if your stick is the right size by holding it close to your body with a slightly bent arm.
 The toe of the blade should point a tiny bit upward to be the correct size.
 Also keep in mind that some positions tend to prefer different lengths.
 Forwards usually play with a shorter stick for more mobility, while defensive players opt for longer sticks to easily poke the ball away from opponents.

 Tip: You can always start with a longer shaft and cut it down to the length you want.

 You may have heard players talk about the flex of the stick, meaning how stiff the hockey stick is.
 The flex determines how much ball control you’ll have, as well as the power behind your shot.
 Experienced players tend to use a street hockey stick with more flex, while beginners are recommended to find one with medium flex, since they’re still learning how to control the ball.

 Get a Grip

 Lastly, you want to determine what kind of grip is best for you—and this is completely a personal preference.
 Sticks with no grip have a smooth finish and make it easy to slide your hands up and down, while stronger grips give you a bit of a sticky feel.

-NHL STREET’s strategic partnerships equip players with high-quality gear, so they can take their game to the next level.
+When you sign up for NHL STREET Hockey, you receive a hockey stick as a part of your registration—and it’s yours to keep!
+NHL STREET’s strategic partnerships equip players with high-quality sticks and gear, so they can take their game to the next level.